12 Best Shoulder Workouts To Build Strong, Sculpted Delts

 • Make sure to start each rep at a 90-degree angle to keep tension on the muscles.

-Standing Kettlebell Single Arm Press
+Standing Kettlebell Single-Arm Press

 A kettlebell rather than heavier weights is a great way to switch things up at the gym while still targeting your shoulder muscles.
 Follow these steps to do this exercise on your next upper body day.